cameronraschke/UIT-TSS-TOOLBOX/README.md

 # UIT-TSS-TOOLBOX
 UIT-TSS-TOOLBOX includes two packages: UIT-TSS-CLONE and UIT-TSS-SHRED.
+These programs are not intended for use outside of their specific configuration.
+Both programs create a custom and minimal ISO of Debian Live.
+UIT-TSS-TOOLBOX can only be ran on Debian/Ubuntu-based systems.

+Both packages are written in Bash (Unix Shell), so they

 UIT-TSS-CLONE is inteded to clone computers based on a specific client-server setup.